grafbase/grafbase/common/parser/docs/001-relationship.md

 - Create a new User without any Post attached to it.
 - Create a new User and create a Post attached.
 - Create a new User and link it to a Post already created.
 (If the Post is already linked to another User, it will fail).

-TODO: Error modelization?
-TODO: Check with more complex relations.

 ```graphql
 """